ryanmaugv1/Tachyon/documentation/lexical_analyser.md

     elif word in "*-/+%": tokens.append("[OPERATOR " + word + "]")

 The only operators tachus has for the moment is:

 - `*` multiplication
 - `-` subtractions
 - `/` division
 - `+` addition
 - `%` modulus
+- `=` equals to

+# Comparison Operators

+The same way in whic i search for normal operators I used to search for comparison operators.
+The way I did this was:

+    # Identify all comparison symbols in source code
+    elif word in "==" or word in "!=" or word in ">" or word in "<": tokens.append("[COMPARISON_OPERATOR " + word + "]")

+The reason I had to do different `or` checks is because I was looking for a specific pair of operators together and not one like this `+/-*%` where any of the ones in there could be found and that would be an operator token.

+I kept the comparison operators to the minimal and cucial ones but I am planning on adding the rest later on.
+In the meanwhle these are the comparison editors I have added token analysis for:

+- `==` equals to
+- `!=` not equal to
+- `>` greater than
+- `<` less than

 # Integers